Logo Icon

 Flashcards Create flashcards with Article numbers and brief descriptions for quick recall

 As said above, there are 25 parts of the Indian Constitution.
-Following are some of the simple mnemonics that can easily help you remember all the parts of the Constitution.
+The following are some simple mnemonics that can easily help you remember all the parts of the Constitution.
 Read the following mnemonic on how to remember parts of the Indian constitution.

 Mnemonic 1: U Can Fly Directly From the US to UP to Meet the Child of Shyam and Ram; Fruits Taste Sweet To Eat, So Only Eat Maggi As Tasty Snack (to remember all 25 parts)